kierandidi/bioinformatics-course-hd/_projects/ex3.md

 ---
 layout: project
-title: Exercise 2 - Machine Learning in Biochemistry
+title: Exercise 3 - Protein structure and function, protein structure prediction
 caption: Start using the PyMol scripting language
 description: >
   We will now start using the PyMol scripting language to create our own scripts.
 This will allow us to automate tasks and create more complex visualizations.